amcguiga/blades-in-the-dark-srd-content/Blades-in-the-Dark-SRD.md

 You can make a clock that can be filled *and* emptied by events, to represent a back-and-forth situation.
 You might make a "Revolution!" clock that indicates when the refugees start to riot over poor treatment.
 Some events will tick the clock up and some will tick it down.
 Once it fills, the revolution begins.
 A tug-of-war clock is also perfect for an ongoing turf war between two crews or factions.

-## Long-term Project

-Some projects will take a long time.
-A basic long-term project (like tinkering up a new feature for a device) is eight segments.
-Truly long-term projects (like creating a new designer drug) can be two, three, or even four clocks, representing all the phases of development, testing, and final completion.
-Add or subtract clocks depending on the details of the situation and complexity of the project.

-A long-term project is a good catch-all for dealing with any unusual player goal, including things that circumvent or change elements of the mechanics or the setting.

-## Faction Clocks

-Each faction has a long-term goal.
-When the PCs have **downtime**, the GM ticks forward the faction clocks that they're interested in.
-In this way, the world around the PCs is dynamic and things happen that they're not directly connected to, changing the overall situation in the city and creating new opportunities and challenges.

-The PCs may also directly affect NPC faction clocks, based on the missions and scores they pull off.
-Discuss known faction projects that they might aid or interfere with, and also consider how a PC operation might affect the NPC clocks, whether the players intended it or not.

 # Action Roll

 When a player character does something challenging, we make an **action roll** to see how it turns out.
 An action is challenging if there's an obstacle to the PC's goal that's dangerous or troublesome in some way.
 We don't make an action roll unless the PC is put to the test.
 If their action is something that we'd expect them to simply accomplish, then we don't make an action roll.